Coaching For Sales Leaders, Sales Managers and Sales Professionals:

-The sports world has long recognized the strong value of coaching and the corporate and non-profit world is finally catching up.
+The sports world has long recognized the strong value of coaching.
 Serious performers have sought out and engaged executive coaches who provided objective feedback and strategies to accelerate reaching the next level.

 The Wall Street Journal (May 16,2006) reports that executives such as General Electric Chief Executive Jeffrey Immelt and eBays Chief Executive Margaret Whitman used coaches to help them improve as leaders.